 Learn more about the signs and symptoms of a stroke/TIA.

 There are three types of certification for stroke centers in the United States — Primary, Comprehensive and Acute Stroke Ready Hospitals.
 There are many Primary Stroke Centers across the U.S., but there are far fewer Comprehensive Stroke Centers that meet the distinguished criteria.

-Penn State Stroke Center is one of only seven health care facilities in Pennsylvania, and the only one in Central Pennsylvania, to achieve status as a certified Comprehensive Stroke Center.
+Penn State Stroke Center is one of only seven health care facilities in Pennsylvania, and the first one in Central Pennsylvania, to achieve status as a certified Comprehensive Stroke Center.

 Learn more about Penn State’s Comprehensive Stroke Center designation.

 Watch a short video about stroke center certification.

 Quality Stroke Care

 Penn State Health is one of the premier academic medical centers in the northeast.
 We are committed to a bold new vision of health care — and to the people, partnerships and progressive technologies that bring this vision to life.